dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

                 "updated": "2015-12-09T16:53:19.5168335+00:00"
               }</code></pre>

 As you can see there is probably not much I have to explain.
-The GET operation expects a successful response with the 200 HTTP status code and a JSON payload containing the current status.
-Note how RAML allows me to provide an example alongside the schema for a better understanding.
+The GET operation returns a successful response with the 200 HTTP status code and a JSON payload containing the current status.
+Note how RAML allows me to provide an example alongside the schema.
 This will be particularly useful at a later point.

-I am pleased with this and therefore apply something similar for the PUT verb:
+I am pleased with that and apply something similar for the PUT verb:

 <pre><code>...
   put: